nxrighthere/ENet-CSharp/README.md

 --------
 You can grab compiled libraries from the [release](https://github.com/nxrighthere/ENet-CSharp/releases) section:

-`ENet-CSharp` contains compiled assembly with native libraries for the .NET environment.
+`ENet-CSharp` contains compiled assembly with native libraries for the .NET environment (.NET Standard 2.0).

 `ENet-Unity` contains script with native libraries for the Unity.